The privacy of your data is important to us.

 All data is encrypted via SSL/TLS when transmitted from our servers to your browser.
 The database backups are also encrypted.
 The data isn’t encrypted while it’s live in our database (since it needs to be ready to send to you when you need it), but we have checks in place to secure your data at rest.
 You can read more about it on our security page.

-In order to improve our services and the website, and provide more convenient, relevant experiences to you, we and our vendors may use “cookies”, “web beacons”, and similar devices to track your activities.
+In order to improve our website performance, and provide more convenient, relevant experiences to you, we and our vendors may use "cookies", "web beacons", and similar devices to track your activities only for our website.

 ProofHub complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
 To learn more about the Privacy Shield program, please visit https://www.privacyshield.gov/.